python/docsbuild-scripts/README.md

 ../cpython/` (pointing to a real CPython clone) to see which version of Sphinx we're using where:

-    Docs build server is configured to use Sphinx 2.3.1

     Sphinx configuration in various branches:

     ========  =============  =============  ==================  ====================  =============  ===============